GoogleCloudPlatform/cloud-deploy-samples/postdeploy-hooks/k8s-cleanup/quickstart/QUICKSTART.md

 there's no change to prevent deletions.

 # Building and pushing the image to a repo
-1. In the directory of this QUICKSTART, run the following command to build the image:
+1. Cd to the k8s-cleanup directory, and run the following command to build the image:

 ```
 docker build --tag <REPO-TAG> .